mikekestemont/mikekestemont.github.io/publications/index.md

 ### In press / Accepted

 * Kestemont, M., De Pauw, G., Van Nie, R. & Daelemans, W., 'Lemmatisation for Variation-Rich Languages Using Deep Learning'.
 Forthcoming in: *DSH -- Digital Scholarship in the Humanities*.
-* Stover, J.A. & Kestemont, M., 'Reassessing the Apuleian Corpus: A Computational Approach to Authenticity', forthcoming in *Classical Quarterly*.
 * Kestemont, M., ‘Stylometric Authorship Attribution for the Middle Dutch Mystical Tradition from Groenendaal’, forthcoming in Dutch Crossing.
 Journal of Low Countries Studies. doi = 10.1080/03096564.2016.1252077.
 ISSN: 0309-6564 Online ISSN: 1759-7854.
 * Eder, M., Rybicki, J. and Kestemont, M. Measuring Style.
 Forthcoming in *Digital Humanities for Literary Studies: Theories, Methods, and Practices*, ed. by J. O'Sullivan, UPenn Press (2016).